Yelp/yelp-fusion/docs/api-references/transactions-search.md

 > **Note**
 >
-> Currently, this endpoint only supports food delivery in US.
+> Currently, this endpoint only supports food delivery in the US.

 ## Parameters